cunnie/writings/i_am_become_forever.md

 People thought that the reason that light couldn't escape a black hole was because the gravitational pull of the black hole was so great that the escape velocity exceeded the speed of light, and thus light was trapped inside the black hole.
 But that wasn't the reason.
-Think about it: light doesn't have mass.
+Light doesn't have mass; escape velocity is not relevant.
 No, the reason that light was trapped was the geodesics: spacetime was so warped around the singularity of the black hole that all the geodesics pointed inward – the was no "out", there was only "further in", no matter which way you were pointed.

 But geodesics affected _all_ frequencies, it wasn't selective, and if Julia was absorbing all frequencies, then she would have appeared as black as midnight